 My most mind-blowing trip though, was through Turkey, Syria, Jordan, Israel then Egypt.
 All I had booked was a flight into Turkey and a flight back from Cairo- the rest of it all fell into place along the way, thankfully!
 This was before everything that would make that journey impossible nowadays.
 I really loved Syria, the people were so welcoming, helpful and kind, and the historical monuments were amazing- from the incredibly preserved Roman ruins to the Crusaders Castles.
 My favourite countries also include Nepal, where I went trekking up into the mountains- when I was much younger and fitter than now of course!
 We popped over the border to travel around India, which was a real eye opener too.

-My 9 year old has inherited my love of travelling and exploring – not that she has much choice!
-She had already been taken to 15 different countries before Covid curtailed our plans for 2020 and 2021- but let’s see what happens next and where 2022 will take us!
+My 10 year old has inherited my love of travelling and exploring – not that she has much choice!
+She had already been taken to 15 different countries before COVID curtailed our plans for 2020 and 2021- but let’s see what happens next and where 2023 will take us!